dotnet/docs/docs/standard/runtime-libraries-overview.md

 ---
 # Runtime libraries overview

-The [.NET runtime](../core/introduction.md#sdk-and-runtimes), which is installed on a machine for use by [framework-dependent apps](../core/introduction.md#deployment-models), has an expansive standard set of class libraries, known as [runtime libraries](glossary.md#runtime), [framework libraries](glossary.md#framework-libraries), or [base class libraries (BCL)](glossary.md#bcl).
+The [.NET runtime](../core/introduction.md#sdk-and-runtimes), which is installed on a machine for use by [framework-dependent apps](../core/introduction.md#deployment-models), has an expansive standard set of class libraries, known as [runtime libraries](glossary.md#runtime), [framework libraries](glossary.md#framework-libraries), or the [base class library (BCL)](glossary.md#bcl).
 In addition, there are extensions to the runtime libraries, provided in NuGet packages.

 These libraries provide implementations for many general and app-specific types, algorithms, and utility functionality.